Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: Acknowledgements

 \section{Acknowledgements}

-We thank Andrew M. Childs, Alexey V. Gorshkov, Minh C. Tran, Chi-Fang Chen, and Dong Yuan for helpful discussions.
-SZ and TL were supported by the National Natural Science Foundation of China (Grant Numbers 62372006 and 92365117), and a startup fund from Peking University.
+We thank Chi-Fang Chen, Andrew M. Childs, Alexey V. Gorshkov, Minh C. Tran, and Dong Yuan for helpful discussions.
+SZ and TL were supported by the National Natural Science Foundation of China (Grant Numbers 62372006 and 92365117), and The Fundamental Research Funds for the Central Universities, Peking University.